 This might seem like it needs a lot of work and budget.
 However, there are some simple and effective ways to greatly increase your brands visibility without too much investment in terms of time or cash.

 Don’t be put off if you haven’t tried some of these techniques before, give them a go and find out which ones work the best for you.
+For example you could hire a freelance SEO expert to help you with a few cheap and easy SEO strategies.
 Try not to look on these suggestions as a chore as you are unlikely to commit to them properly.
 Think of them as great opportunities to boost your business’ ‘brand marketing’, get excited and put some energy and creativity into them for best results.

 Identify target rich environments